github/docs/content/actions/using-workflows/events-that-trigger-workflows.md

 {% note %}

-**Note**: {% data reusables.developer-site.multiple_activity_types %} Although only the `merge_group` activity type is supported, specifying the activity type will keep your workflow specific if more activity types are added in the future.
+**Note**: {% data reusables.developer-site.multiple_activity_types %} Although only the `checks_requested` activity type is supported, specifying the activity type will keep your workflow specific if more activity types are added in the future.
 For information about each activity type, see "[Webhook events and payloads](/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#merge_group)." {% data reusables.developer-site.limit_workflow_to_activity_types %}

 {% endnote %}